The Path Forward

 Losses and Gains

-Last year I retired from my job at Verité to give myself some time to just stop and rest.
+In 2016 I retired from my job at Verité to give myself some time to just stop and rest.
 Both of my beloved parents had recently died 8 months apart and I was coming off of 4 years of battling Lyme disease.
 I was exhausted and drained in every sense of the word.
 I made what at the time was a terrifying but necessary decision, to walk away from a job I had loved, where I had a great salary and benefits and was well respected within — basically unprecedented autonomy and job security.
 But I couldn’t breathe.
 I couldn’t find joy.
 I needed to do something differently.
 So after a lot of soul-searching, I gave them my notice after 18 years.
 It was both exhilarating and paralyzing.
 As many big choices in life can be.

 But what has followed has been exactly what I had envisioned it could be if I just allowed myself to get quiet enough inside to hear who I was and what I wanted next.
 I gave myself one year to not make any decisions about work.
 I committed to not say yes to any offers of work for at least 8-10 months with a commitment to not return to work for a full year.

 What I did commit myself to was to get up every morning and do what my body and mind led me to do.
 At first, I was anxious and afraid.
 Every possible scenario of failure, stupidity and avarice haunted my waking hours and dreams.
 (OMG!
 I gave up health benefits!
 An income!)
 But over the weeks I started to feel a sense of calm and a return of creative thought I had not experienced for some years.
-And the more I relaxed into it the more aware of opportunities I became and gifts of new experiences arrived.
+And the more I relaxed into it the more aware I became of opportunities and the gifts of new experiences arrived.
 My mind quietened down.
 My body stopped hurting.

 The Heart of the Home